MampiononaRajaoferason/Image-metadata-extraction-with-spark/README.md

 # Project Structure
-metadata_extraction.py: Contains the functions for extracting metadata. main.py: The main script to run the metadata extraction and store the results in HDFS.
+metadata_extraction.py: Contains the functions for extracting metadata.

+main.py: The main script to run the metadata extraction and store the results in HDFS.
 # HDFS Output
 Metadata for successful extractions is stored in the success_output folder in HDFS.

 Metadata for failed extractions (errors) is stored in the failure_output folder in HDFS.
 ### Additional Notes
 Adjust the decoding method in metadata_extraction.py if the EXIF data contains other encodings.

+json format was chosen due to the fact the EXIF data contains nested dictionaries, making querying and extracting useful information easier in this chosen format.
 # Alternatives
 Instead of HDFS, consider storing the metadata in a relational database for easy querying.
 Utilize cloud-based services like AWS Glue for scalable and serverless ETL jobs.

 # GPS Data Visualization
 The project includes a GPS data visualization component.
 The GPS data extracted from the images is converted into human-readable format and plotted on a map to visualize the distribution of image locations.